Westfield Warringah Mall: 2015–2016 Redevelopment

+This stage two development features two new mini majors a two-level H&M, Cotton On Mega and an Anaconda store, a new two-level parallel mall linking Myer and the existing centre (built over an existing carpark) and a new refurbished centre court with a new look "Pacific Family" fountain and a water feature and a surfboard-inspired sculpture known as "Whitewash" (made from 43 chrome surfboards) by Laura Enever outside Myer.
+70 new stores (including 50 fashion stores including H&M and Sephora) were added to the centre.

 Future

+2019 redevelopment proposal

-Plans for the $226 million redevelopment will include a new relocated Hoyts Cinema on level 3, addition of 35 food outlets including licensed premises together, 15 speciality retailers, 10 small outlets and one major store.
-They will be located on the three levels as part of the additional 10,000sqm of extra retail space.
-The existing food court on level 1 will be expanded to the south with addition of six food court outlets.
-The restaurant precinct on level two will feature views overlooking Brookvale Creek and the Warringah golf course.
-The redevelopment will add modifications to existing specialty stores and the existing Kmart store on the ground level are also planned.
+On 5 October 2018, plans for the $226 million redevelopment to add a new cinema, restaurants and parking were revealed.
+This proposal labelled as stage two of an upgrade to the centre will include a new relocated Hoyts Cinema on level 3 above the northwest restaurant precinct as part of a new dining and entertainment hub.
+An additional 35 food outlets including licensed premises, 15 specialty retailers, 10 small outlets and one major store will be part of the three-level centre.
+The existing food court on level 1 will be expanded to the south with addition of six food court outlets and the restaurant precinct on level two will feature views overlooking Brookvale Creek and the Warringah golf course.
+This development would add an additional 10,000sqm of extra retail space.

+The redevelopment will add modifications to the existing Target store and a row of speciality stores from Green Street entrance to the Coles supermarket end on the ground level are also planned.
 The number of parking spaces will increase to a total of 5,093.
 This development follows the 2008 master plan of the centre.
 A 14-month timeline has been estimated for completion of the project.
-The plans for the centre had been decided in May.
+The plans for the centre had been decided in May and on 21 November 2019 it was revealed that there had been changes in the building heights.
+The proposed building heights have been dropped by 4.8 metres and step the design away from its southern edge with Old Pittwater Road.

+2020s

+In March 2021, work began on modifications to the existing Target store and a row of speciality stores from Green Street entrance to the Coles supermarket end on the ground level.
+On 15 May 2021 Target closed its store and was replaced by Kmart discount department store which opened on 3 June 2021.